-- 17.1 At its discretion, the Employer may offer Contract Instructor(s) duties to registered doctoral students, and postdoctoral fellows without competition, subject to the following provisions. - 17.2 The total number of credits taught by doctoral students and postdoctoral fellows under this Article shall not exceed seventeen percent (17%) of all credits taught by Contract Instructors in each Faculty in the preceding year. - 17.3 An employee who has been assigned Contract Instructor(s) duties pursuant to this Article will accrue seniority in accordance with Article 16; however, such seniority cannot be used until after the employee has won a position pursuant to Article 16. - 17.4 No doctoral student or postdoctoral fellow may be assigned more than a lifetime maximum of two (2) credits (or equivalent) under this Article. - 17.5 Once a position has been posted for open competition, no appointment shall be made pursuant to Article 17. - 17.6 Where a doctoral student or postdoctoral fellow is assigned to a course for which at least one (1) employee has incumbency, the employee who is the most senior incumbent shall be offered another available position for which they are qualified and most senior.
-If no such position is available, the employee will be credited with seniority for the course.
+- 17.1 At its discretion, the Employer may offer Contract Instructor(s) duties to registered doctoral students, and postdoctoral fellows without competition, subject to the following provisions. - 17.2 The total number of credits taught by doctoral students and postdoctoral fellows under this Article shall not exceed seventeen percent (17%) of all credits taught by Contract Instructors in each Faculty in the preceding year. - 17.3 An Employee who has been assigned Contract Instructor(s) duties pursuant to this Article will accrue seniority in accordance with Article 16; however, such seniority cannot be used until after the Employee has won a position pursuant to Article 16.

-- 17.7 Displacement of employees who have incumbency shall not exceed one and one-half (1.5) full courses (or equivalent) in any one (1) department in any year. - 17.8 The Employer shall report to the Union the name of the student contract instructor or postdoctoral fellow and the course taught for any course that is assigned to a doctoral student or postdoctoral fellow pursuant to this Article.
-The Employer shall maintain a record of the number of courses taught by each doctoral student, or postdoctoral fellow pursuant to this Article. - 17.9 Where a person who has been appointed as a visiting scholar has previously been employed as a contract instructor under this agreement, their hiring will be governed by Article 16 unless there is demonstrable evidence of an employment change leading to the Visiting Scholar appointment. - 17.10 In order to ensure that seniority points are awarded as outlined in Article 17.6, the courses being assigned under this Article must be posted under a separate heading on the course postings.
-The posting will contain a notice stating that the following courses have been assigned to doctoral students, postdoctoral fellows, or visiting scholars, and therefore are not open for applications.
-The department will contact the most senior incumbent to review their rights under Article 17.6 of the CUPE 4600 (Unit 2) Collective Agreement. - 17.11 Every doctoral student appointed under this Article shall be notified in writing that, should they wish a leave from duties from their existing teaching assistant assignment, they must fill out a leave from duties form, subject to the applicable terms of the agreement between the Employer and CUPE 4600 (Unit 1).
+- 17.4 No doctoral student or postdoctoral fellow may be assigned more than a lifetime maximum of two (2) credits (or equivalent) under this Article. - 17.5 Once a position has been posted for open competition, no appointment shall be made pursuant to Article 17. - 17.6 Where a doctoral student or postdoctoral fellow is assigned to a course for which at least one (1) Employee has incumbency, the Employee who is the most senior incumbent shall be offered another available position for which they are qualified and most senior.
+If no such position is available, the Employee will be credited with seniority for the course. - 17.7 Displacement of Employees who have incumbency shall not exceed one and one-half (1.5) full courses (or equivalent) in any one (1) department in any year. - 17.8 The Employer shall report to the Union the name of the student Contract Instructor or postdoctoral fellow and the course taught for any course that is assigned to a doctoral student or postdoctoral fellow pursuant to this Article.
+The Employer shall maintain a record of the number of courses taught by each doctoral student, or postdoctoral fellow pursuant to this Article. - 17.9 Where a person who has been appointed as a visiting scholar has previously been employed as a Contract Instructor under this Agreement, their hiring will be governed by Article 16 unless there is demonstrable evidence of an employment change leading to the visiting scholar appointment. - 17.10 Every doctoral student appointed under this Article shall be notified in writing that, should they wish a leave from duties from their existing teaching assistant assignment, they must fill out a leave from duties form, subject to the applicable terms of the Agreement between the Employer and CUPE 4600 (Unit 1).

-ARTICLE 18 - TEACHING EVALUATIONS
+ARTICLE 18 - STUDENT EXPERIENCE QUESTIONNAIRE AND CONTRACT INSTRUCTOR TEACHING PERFORMANCE

-- 18.1 (a) Recognizing that the establishment of a high-quality classroom learning environment is beneficial to both parties to this Agreement, student teaching evaluations shall be conducted in all classes having enrolments of five (5) or more students. - (b) The instrument used, and the information required shall be determined by the Employer. - (c) In accordance with Article 8.3, any change to teaching evaluation instruments or teaching evaluation processes or both contemplated by Carleton University which may impact CUPE 4600 (Unit 2) employees will be brought to the JCAA for meaningful consultation with the Union prior to being implemented.
+- 18.1 (a) Recognizing that the establishment of a high-quality classroom learning environment is beneficial to both Parties to this Agreement, the Student Experience Questionnaire (SEQ) shall be conducted in all classes having enrolments of five (5) or more students. - (b) The instrument(s) used, and the information required shall be determined by the Employer. - (c) In accordance with Article 8.3, any change to teaching evaluation instruments or teaching evaluation processes or both contemplated by Carleton University which may impact CUPE 4600 (Unit 2) Employees will be brought to the JCAA for meaningful consultation with the Union prior to being implemented.

-18.2 (a) The teaching evaluation score in any course shall be determined by the Instructor score reported in column B on the Retrospective Teaching Evaluation Report produced by the Office of Institutional Research and Planning (OIRP), or the Instructor score reported in the Average column on the Retrospective Teaching Evaluation Report, whichever is higher.
+18.2 (a) The SEQ score in any course shall be determined by the Instructor score reported in Average Column on the Retrospective Teaching Evaluation Report produced by the Office of Institutional Research and Planning (OIRP), or the Instructor score reported in the Average column on the Retrospective Teaching Evaluation Report, whichever is higher.